General Regulations

 The Pan American Girls’ Mathematical Olympiad (PAGMO) should if possible be held once per calendar year.
 The PAGMO is governed by these General Regulations together with the Annual Regulations which specify details specific to each PAGMO or required by national law.
 The Annual Regulations take preference over the General Regulations.

 PAGMO takes place on the dates and in a Pan American country specified in the Annual Regulations.
-The dates should be during October.
+The dates should be during the second semester of the year.
 A “Host Organization” specified in the Annual Regulations has overall responsibility for the organization of that year PAGMO.
 The Host Organization is responsible for ensuring that the arrangements for that PAGMO support the aims of the PAGMO and competition in the spirit of fair play.
 The Host Organization may approve extensions of the deadlines specified in the Annual Regulations.

 The goal of the PAGMO is to give more girls an opportunity to perform mathematically on an international stage, and so to discover, encourage and challenge mathematically gifted young women in all the Pan American countries.